Ryan-Reese/VMC/README.md

 prot_name.load_PDB()
 ```

 The name of the `Protein` object does not matter.
-In this tutorial, it is named `ADK` due to the PDB code belonging to a conformation of Adenylate Kinase in Aquifex Aeolicus.
+In this tutorial, it is named `ADK` due to the PDB code belonging to a conformation of Adenylate Kinase in Aquifex Aeolicus[^13].
 ```python
 from VMC import Protein
 ADK = Protein("2rh5")